-This unified, training-free, and model-agnostic framework allows any off-the-shelf MLLM to solve complex localization tasks without architectural modifications or fine-tuning.
-We apply it to a variety of open-sourced models, including the LLaVA~\citep{llavaov,zhang2024video}, Qwen-VL~\citep{bai2025qwen2}, and InternVL~\citep{chen2024expanding,zhang2024video} families.
-Our contributions are summarized as follows: (1) We empirically establish a strong inverse correlation between MLLM output uncertainty and performance, validating uncertainty as a reliable, real-time signal for visual relevance.
-(2) We propose a simple and unified training-free framework that leverages intrinsic uncertainty to solve diverse, fine-grained visual localization tasks without task-specific designs.
-(3) We conduct comprehensive experiments showing our framework enables standard MLLMs to achieve competitive results against state-of-the-art specialized methods on Visual Search, Long Video Understanding, and Temporal Grounding.
+This unified, training-free framework enables off-the-shelf MLLMs to solve complex localization tasks without architectural changes or fine-tuning.
+We apply it to multiple open-source models, including the LLaVA~\cite{llavaov}, Qwen-VL~\cite{bai2025qwen2}, and InternVL~\cite{chen2024expanding} families.
+Our contributions are as follows: (1) We show that minimizing an MLLM’s output uncertainty reliably identifies task‑relevant visual evidence, establishing uncertainty as a principled localization signal.
+(2) We introduce a simple, unified, training-free framework that leverages intrinsic uncertainty for diverse fine-grained visual localization tasks without task-specific designs.
+(3) Extensive experiments demonstrate that our framework enables standard MLLMs to achieve competitive results with state-of-the-art (SOTA) specialized methods on Visual Search, Long Video Understanding, and Temporal Grounding.